 This is the opposite of a Call Option and gives the investor the right to sell at a pre-determined price.

-An investor would typically buy a Put Option when he expects a drop in the prices of the underlying security.
+An investor would typically buy a Put Option when he expects a drop in the underlying security prices.

 As can also be understood, the greater the strike price agreed for a Put Option, the greater the intrinsic value of the contract.
 In other words, the greater the potential profit.